Ben-Brady/PureImage/README.md

 - Added Repost Cog, allowing for repost detection of duplicate images.

-## Config

-Compared to other bots, the server config isn't set and change via commands.
-Instead it's stored in [JSON](https://en.wikipedia.org/wiki/JSON) which a server owner and message to the bot.
-This makes it easier for server owners to setup the bot as they don't have to rely on bot commands, instead all options can be changed using a preset.
-In order to change the bots settings you should send it a [settings.json] file in a guild chat message using the '~set' command.

-### JSON

-The settings are stored in JSON, this is text based file format that is easy for computer and humans to understand.
-In order to help editing these settings try using an [Online Editor](https://jsoneditoronline.org/#left=cloud.f69c4ee4a2454ad58eab6effaa5e5e93) that provides syntax highlighting.

-### Channel IDs

-Many of the commands rely on channel ids, this a unique number that identifies a discord channel.
-In order to get these IDs either follow this [Guide](https://support.discord.com/hc/en-us/articles/206346498) or use the '~id' command.

-### Settings

-#### Reposts

-If the repost component of the bot

-> "Enabled": true/false

-The Channels that a bot will check for reposts in, stored in channel ids.

-> "Channels": [1,2,3]

-If the bot should delete reposts instead of just flagging them for people to see

-> "Delete": true/false

-The timeout for people to be able to repost an image in seconds (e.g. 86400 = 60 x 60 x 24 = 1 Day)

-> "Timeout": 86400

-#### Porn Filter (Coming Soon)

-If the Porn Filter Component should be enabled

-> "Enabled": false,

-If the bot should use the NSFW tag to see what channels it should check.

-> "NSFWChannels": true/false

-the channels that the bot will ignore, for more control.

-> "IgnoreChannels": [123,124,125]

-The threshold used for determining if something is porn, between 1 and 0.
-1 is confirmed and 0 is completely safe.

-> "Threshold": 0.0 - 1.0

-#### Messages

-> "rDetect": ["> {AUTHOR},You seem to have posted a repost"],

-The messages sent to someone when their repost is detected, randomly chosen.
-Additionally, the text will can formatted using the format strings below, just surround the word with semicolons:

-Format Text:

-    - author
-      - The repost message's author's name.
-    - AUTHOR
-      - Pinging the repost message's author.
-    - origin
-      - The original author's name.
-    - ORIGIN
-      - Pinging the original author.

-Formatting Example

-`"{AUTHOR}, Uh oh a repost you stole from {ORIGIN}"`

-> "pDelete": ["> Hmmmmmmm, You seem to have posted porn.
-I ask thou... why?"]

-The messages sent to someone when their post is detected as porn, randomly chosen.
-Additionally, the text will can formatted using the format strings below, just surround the word with semicolons:

-Format Text:

-    - author
-      - The repost message's author's name.
-    - AUTHOR
-      - Pinging the repost message's author.
-    - certainty
-      - The certainty that this image is porn.

-Formatting Example

-`["{AUTHOR}, Uh oh I'm {certainty} that's porn","{AUTHOR}, I think that might be porn"]`

 ## Hosting the Bot

 I'm completely fine with you hosting the bot, even on a large scale.
 However, just don't claim to have made the bot and make sure you post a link to this repo.
 After that it's fair game.